Constructive Classroom Organisation

 Where there is creativity there is always mess!

-I like to try and keep most things organised and with that sometimes come the assumption that I can be bossy!
+I like to try and keep most things organised, and with that sometimes comes the assumption that I can be bossy!

 But children are curious and creative.
 Their play and exploration is always purposeful but it can be messy!